SootyEngine/docs/docs/resources.md

 ---
-title: Sprite Animations
+title: Resources
-parent: Visual Novels
+has_children: true
-nav_order: 1
+nav_order: 15
 ---

-# Sprite Animations
+# Resources
 {: .no_toc }

 ## Table of contents